Proposed high-speed rail by country: Canada

 A possible international high-speed rail link between Montreal and Boston or New York City is often discussed by regional leaders, although little progress has been made.
 Work is underway to improve the Amtrak Cascades service between Vancouver and Seattle, but the line will not reach speeds normally associated with high-speed rail.
 In Ontario, the Progressive Conservative government elected in 2018 postponed a decision on high-speed lines.

+There has been some progress since then.
+A new project called Alto (high-speed rail) plans to link Toronto to Québec City with high speed rail.
+As of March 2026, the alignment is still in planning pending public comments.
+Officials at Alto expect this to take 4 years.

 Chile

 A high-speed 200 km/h rail connection between Santiago and Valparaíso was first proposed in 2018 by China Railway Group and the following year by Spanish-based Formento de Construccions y Contratas (FCC) and Talgo, via an alternate route through Limache and Tiltil.
 The project, initially planned to open in 2024, was suspended in 2021 because of the COVID-19 pandemic.
 Either plan would cost $2 billion to $4 billion, which Empresa de los Ferrocarriles del Estado (EFE) head Pedro Pablo Errazuriz said was too expensive to prioritize in 2022.
 In May 2022, however, President Gabriel Boric's administration reiterated that the project is a priority for the government and called for proposals by mid-year.